 Over the years, friends from the past have made contact, as they too come to realise that Watchtower doctrine is based on untruths and fallacies.
 With the passing of the 100 year anniversary of Jesus' "invisible" 1914 reign - 100 year of lies that the end is just a few years away - more are coming to the conclusion that Watchtower doctrine cannot be trusted.
 I look forward particularly to my niece and nephew coming to such realisation so that I can get to know them, and be there to support them when their parents will no longer be permitted to.

 During the years that I was questioning things I had no desire to bring children into this world.
 At the age of 38, two years after being disfellowshipped, I had my first child - Zac.
 Welcoming a son into the world and watching him change daily has been the greatest joy of my life.
 I love him for himself, and could not be more proud what an exceptional person he is turning out to be.
 So different from the dishonest, manipulative way I was raised, only being considered a success when I conformed to the beliefs of other people.

 I am strongly against any religion that manipulates its members and look forward to a time when atrocities are no longer done in the name of religion, whether they are in the form of terrorist acts, religious wars, violence, shunning family members, refusing medical treatment or just control of beliefs and emotions through fear and guilt.
 I am optimistic for the minimisation of injustice in the name of religion through education, seeing the Internet as the tool to increase availability of education over the coming decades.

-In 2015 I was interviewed regarding Watchtower beliefs and the ban in Russian by ABC radio for the program "Conversations."
+In 2017, I was interviewed regarding Watchtower beliefs and the ban in Russian by ABC radio for the program "Voice in the Wilderness."
 A link can be found at abc.net.au/local/stories or the mp3 downloaded here.